dgaydukov/cert-ocpjp11/files/ocpjp11.md

     * use jmap to take heap dump of running app by processID `jmap histo:live {PID} > logs.txt`
     * use jcmd `jcmd {PID} GC.heap_dump logs.txt`
     * create heap dump on memory crash `-XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=logs.txt`
-* use memory analizer like:
+* use memory analyzer like:
-    * eclipse MAT - analyze heapdump from file - standalone product or plugin to eclipse IDE
+    * eclipse MAT - analyze HeapDump from file - standalone product or plugin to eclipse IDE
-    * jVisualVM - analyze heapdump realtime on running app Try to avoid:
+    * jVisualVM - analyze HeapDump realtime on running app Try to avoid:
 * heavy code in finalize(), cause gc should wait until it executed
 * resize heavy arrays - in this case gc compaction - will need to move such arrays in memory and it heavy operation.
 For such big arrays - try to pre-fetch them in the initialization